wwoast/constantina/docs/SECURITY.md

 to `forum` in your instance's `constantina.ini`.

-### How Authentication and Sessions Work
+### How Authentication Works
-If Authentication is enabled, relevant settings for users and session cookies will appear in your instance's `/etc/constantina/<instance>/shadow.ini` file.
+If Authentication is enabled, relevant settings for users' *session cookies* will appear in your instance's `/etc/constantina/<instance>/shadow.ini` file.

 On the backend, Constantina uses *Argon2* password hashing for modern and